Plants for Butterflies and Other Pollinators

 Size: 24-48” x 18”

 Penstemon is named for its five stamens, penta meaning “five” in Greek.
 Used medicinally by the Dakota and Pawnee – to remedy chest pains, chills and fevers.
-P. digitalis first transported to Europe when the son of the royal Spanish gardener sent it to Kew in England, 1793.
+P. digitalis first sent to Europe when the son of the royal Spanish gardener sent it to Kew Botanic Garden in England, 1793.

 • Penstemon grandiflorus Large beard tongue Z 3-9 short-lived perennial that reseeds